nos3curity/Null-Hound/README.md

 Whitelists (strongly recommended):

 - Always pass a whitelist of input files via `--files`.
-For the best results, the selected files should fit in the model’s available context window; whitelisting keeps the graph builder focused and avoids token overflows.
+For the best results, the selected files should fit in the model's available context window; whitelisting keeps the graph builder focused and avoids token overflows.
 - If you do not pass `--files`, Hound will consider all files in the repository.
 On large codebases this triggers sampling and may degrade coverage/quality.
 - `--files` expects a comma‑separated list of paths relative to the repo root.